 Sunset Boulevard on Broadway: Glenn Close’s Return in the New Revival

 “Watch me fly, we all know I can do it,” sings fallen film star Norma Desmond in Sunset Boulevard.
-One of Andrew Lloyd Webber’s most complicated heroines (one could say anti-heroines), Norma Desmond is back on Broadway, portrayed, by Glenn Close, who really soars.
+One of Andrew Lloyd Webber’s most complicated heroines (one could say anti-heroines), Norma Desmond is back on Broadway, portrayed once again by a soaring Glenn Close.
 The story, based on the Oscar-winning 1950 film, centers on a down-on-his-luck screenplay writer, Joe Gillis, and his relationship with Norma, a silent screen actress decades past her prime.
 As she plans a grand return (she hates the word “comeback”) to Hollywood, he takes up residency at her Sunset Boulevard mansion to edit a miserable screenplay she’s written.
-Norma, and her creepy manservant Max, are sure that Paramount director Cecil B. DeMille will fawn over the script.
+Norma and her creepy manservant Max are sure that Paramount director Cecil B. DeMille will fawn over the script.
 Joe is less certain, but grows accustomed to his new living situation.
 As Norma’s feelings for Joe deepen, so does her jealousy and desperation.

 The Knickerbocker team saw a performance of the musical just before it opened, on February 9.
 Here’s why the revival of Sunset Boulevard on Broadway is the new must-see show in town.